 What qualities do you bring to the profession?

 “Communication is key.
 An ability to communicate at all levels within the project is vital.
 I have always taken a genuine interest in every part of the projects I have worked on and demonstrated a willingness to learn.
 I discovered quickly that you can’t know everything and learnt to ask lots of questions to fuel my understanding and development.
 Even now there are situations I come up against that I haven’t been involved in before and I will always go to the expert to learn more about it.
 Building relationships on projects of the enormity of Hinkley Point C is essential, as it is through these relationships that you are able to influence people.
 Conflict management is also a part of any safety role, so by building relationships you are able to influence effectively to get the desired outcome.
-I also value innovation; I am interested how we can use technology effectively and safely to save time and money on the project.”
+I also value innovation; I am interested in how we can use technology effectively and safely to save time and money on the project.”

 What do you enjoy most about your work day to day?

 “I am currently working with some of the best HSE & construction professionals in the industry on a highly prestigious and demanding project.
 I am motivated by the satisfaction of hitting milestones and seeing the project coming “out of the ground”.
-Being responsible for the health and safety on the 1st nuclear reactors constructed in 20 years is certainly giving me unique experience and great job satisfaction.”
+Being responsible for the health and safety of the 1st nuclear reactors constructed in 20 years is certainly giving me a unique experience and great job satisfaction.”

 What advice would you give someone looking to join & succeed in the profession?

-“Find a H&S related role that interests you and start to build your qualifications.
+“Find an H&S related role that interests you and start to build your qualifications.
 When looking at qualifications think about your individual learning style and match the qualification accordingly.
 Most importantly you need to stick with it, take every opportunity put in front of you and don’t rush to get the big jobs.
 Working for smaller organisations can give you invaluable experience and knowledge of working on the other side of the fence, which you will use throughout your career.

 Start at a grass root level and work your way up, don’t get hung up on titles early on in your career and go for the roles that give you the experience to get you where you want to go.
 Be approachable and ask lots of questions, never be afraid to admit what you don’t know and ask for help as this is the only way you will learn.
 Spend time with people, understand them and learn from them.